LanguagMunity/languamunity--en--cat--conlang/README.md

 to a natural-language.
 After all - though it is a conlang in our real-live universe, in the in-story universe of _Cannonville Heroes_, it is a natlang.

+It is for this reason that the primary resource of this language is a module for LanguaMunity - a program that is designed for the teaching of languages, not for the construction of languages.